Grandson fears missing grandparents killed in Canada attack

 Zahl said it might be more than a week before he gets confirmation from authorities about his grandparents’ fate.
 He said he last heard from his grandmother early Saturday evening via iMessage on her iPad.

-“They were angels,” he told the AP.
+“They were angels,” he told the AP, adding that the couple were like parents to him and his brother.
 “He was the smartest man I knew, and could hold a conversation with anyone.”

 John Zahl was originally from Minnesota and his wife from Winnipeg, Manitoba, their grandson said.
 She worked for HCSC Blue Cross Blue Shield in New Mexico and he worked for FedEx for 20 years and previously worked for the Navy as a Russian translator.
 He had also taught behaviorally challenged students at middle and elementary schools in Albuquerque before moving to Nova Scotia.